michel-kraemer/citeproc-java/README.md

 The algorithm that produces typographically correct quotation marks and apostrophes is based on [smartquotes.js](https://smartquotes.js.org/) written by Kelly Martin and released under the MIT license.
-The code has been translated to Java and improved to support a couple of more edge cases as well as multiple languages.
+The code has been translated to Java and improved to support more edge cases as well as multiple languages.

 License
 -------